florianhartung/debugger-rs/paper/main.typ

 ...#td

 == Design
-- We split the project into a core debugger and a CLI
+- We split the project into a core debugger and a CLI for modularity and ease of development
   - CLI design
   - Core design
     - Debugger loop
-    - Signal interception
+    - Signal
-- What are hardware debug registers
+- Hardware debug registers vs. ptrace
-- What does ptrace do/how does it work
+  - Hardware debug registers: method for debugging that required kernel privileges
+  - ptrace on a high level: a syscall for monitoring other processes
+- We choose (ptrace/hardware registers/both?) for our debugger design

 == Implementation
 - PTRACE_ATTACH vs fork + PTRACE_TRACEME